needle-mirror/com.unity.purchasing.udp/Documentation~/games-with-iap.md

 Some partner stores' payment gateways can't get payment callbacks in real-time.
 This can prevent UDP quickly receiving payment SUCCESS or FAILED callbacks.
 In this case, UDP regards the callback as FAILED.
 To handle this issue, Unity recommends you [query orders](#query-order) on the server to get the latest status.

 For online games, you can verify the purchase on your game server via a callback notification.
-UDP sends the callback notification to the URL that you specify in the [UDP Settings](udp-package-reference.html#settings)).
+UDP sends the callback notification to the URL that you specify in the [Unity Distribution Portal settings](udp-package-reference.html#settings)).

  ![](Images/5-GamesWithIAP_04.png)